Cora Sandel

 Sara Cecilia Görvell Fabricius (20 December 1880 – 3 April 1974), better known by her pen name Cora Sandel, was a Norwegian writer and painter who lived most of her adult life abroad.
 Her best-known works are the novels now known as the Alberta Trilogy.
+In 1961, she was nominated for the Nobel Prize in Literature by the Norwegian philosopher Harald Ofstad.